Dequantizing quantum machine learning models using tensor networks: Efficient classical kernel induced from a quantum kernel.

-It is important to note that the analytical solution $\rvec{\gamma}$ in $f^{opt}$ posits the absence of any constraint on the coefficients.
-That is, $f^{opt}$ in the original FLM form, $f^{opt}(x) = \rvec{c}^{opt}(\rvec{\gamma}) \cdot F(\rvec{x})$, optimal coefficient vector $\rvec{c}^{opt}(\rvec{\gamma})$ can be \textit{any} $K$-dimensional vector that has a large bond dimension when represented as an MPS.
-In other words, when the coefficients in variational FLM are constrained, like the poly-depth VQML model or the bounded-$\chi_c$ cMPS model, $f^{opt}$ generally lies outside of the constrained function space.
-Therefore RKHS includes the function class of variational versions of them.
-The reader may consult Ref.~\cite{Jerbi2023:beyondkernel} for more discussion about the difference between the variational model and the kernel method.
+It is important to note that proposition~\ref{prop:kernel} is not about the dequantization of RKHS of quantum kernels in the sense of definition~\ref{def:dequantization}, but rather about the inclusion between two RKHSs of different kernels.
+Now let us denote the RKHS from quantum/classical kernel as $\text{RKHS}_{q/c}$.
+The optimal function $f^{\mathrm{opt}}$ from the quantum kernel method indeed belongs to $\text{RKHS}_q \subseteq \text{RKHS}_c$.
+However, the existence of the analytical solution $\rvec{\gamma}$ of $f^{\mathrm{opt}}$ posits the absence of any constraint on the coefficients of the model.
+That is when $f^{\mathrm{opt}}$ is represented in the MPS form, $f^{\mathrm{opt}}(x) = \rvec{c}^{\mathrm{opt}}(\rvec{\gamma}) \cdot \mathbf{T}(\rvec{x})$, the optimal coefficient vector $\rvec{c}^{\mathrm{opt}}(\rvec{\gamma})$ can be \textit{any} $3^N$-dimensional vector that has a large bond dimension when represented as an MPS.
+In other words, some functions in $\text{RKHS}_q$ might not allow for an efficient classical description using a poly-$\chi_c$ CMPS model, and is thus non-dequantizable in general (unless it is $O(\mathrm{poly}(N))$-dimensional such that proposition~\ref{prop:dequantizable} holds).

-All QML models can be represented as basis-equivalent MPS models with constrained coefficients.
-Consequently, the optimal function from any quantum kernel method can also be expressed as a basis-equivalent MPS model.
-Therefore, the RKHS from any general quantum kernel $\mathcal{K}_q$ is a subspace of the RKHS from $\mathcal{K}_{c}$, which is a function space spanned by the functions $\{\mathbf{T}_i(\rvec{x})\}_i$.